 Yet, the future is seemingly devoid of films to fit this bill.
 Outside of Ladies in Black and Danger Close, there appears to be very few The Best Exotic Marigold Hotel-esque films on the horizon.
 It’s not as if there isn’t a wealth of Australian talent out there who could fill the cast of such a film.
 And no, I’m not saying stick Paul Hogan in the lead and let the rest filter in.
 I’m talking about the great wealth of Australian talent like:

-Jack Thompson, Judy Davis, David Field, Jackie Weaver, Gary Sweet, John Noble, John Howard, Michael Caton, John Jarratt, Jacqueline Mackenzie, Georgie Parker, Catherine McClements, Rowena Wallace, Debra Byrne, Lisa McCune, Holly Valance, Sonia Todd, Doris Younane, Ray Meagher, Debra Lawrence, Lynn McGranger, Judy Nunn, Jeanie Drynan, Sibylla Budd, Gia Carides, Zoe Carides, Ningali Lawford, Bruce Spence, and many more.
+Jack Thompson, Bryan Brown, Judy Davis, David Field, Jackie Weaver, Gary Sweet, John Noble, John Howard, Michael Caton, John Jarratt, Jacqueline Mackenzie, Georgie Parker, Catherine McClements, Rowena Wallace, Debra Byrne, Lisa McCune, Holly Valance, Sonia Todd, Doris Younane, Ray Meagher, Debra Lawrence, Lynn McGranger, Judy Nunn, Jeanie Drynan, Sibylla Budd, Gia Carides, Zoe Carides, Ningali Lawford, Bruce Spence, and many more.

 Yes, there’s some younger names in there, and yes, the group is predominantly white, but this is just the start of the groups of actors that Australia has on offer that are familiar to Australian film and TV watchers.
 With stories about actors from the 70’s and 80’s struggling to stay alive financially, isn’t it time that there was a project that used their talents and helped provide fodder for an audience that will eat it up in Australia?
 Or have we apparently forgotten that old actors continue to exist after the passing of Bill Hunter and Charles ‘Bud’ Tingwell?